josherrickson/howManyImputations/cran-comments.md

 ## Comments about NOTEs

 - "von Hippel" is a proper name of the author of a paper and is not misspelled.
-- "howManyImputation" is the name of the package and is properly spelled.
 - The DOI is valid as confirmed on https://www.doi.org.

 # Submission comment

-This is a re-submission of the package, following some corrections in the metadata suggested by CRAN.
+This is a second re-submission of the package, following some corrections in the metadata suggested by CRAN.